Lung cavity: Lung cancer

 The most common cause of a single lung cavity is lung cancer.
-Usually, the cavity forms because the cancer grows more rapidly then its blood supply, resulting in necrosis (cell death) in the central part of the cancer.
+Usually, the cavity forms because the cancer grows more rapidly than its blood supply, resulting in necrosis (cell death) in the central part of the cancer.
 81% of lung cancers that develop cavities over-express epidermal growth factor receptor (EGFR), which could be related to rapid growth, central necrosis, and cavity formation.
 11% of primary lung cancers (cancers that start in the lung) have cavities that can be seen on chest X-ray; 22% of primary lung cancers will have cavities on CT, which is more sensitive.
 Squamous-cell carcinoma of the lung is more likely to develop cavitations than lung adenocarcinoma or large-cell lung carcinoma.
 Other primary cancers of the lung, such as lymphoma and Kaposi’s sarcoma, can also cavitate, especially in people with AIDS.
 Lung cancers that develop cavities are associated with a poor prognosis (worse outcomes).
 Cancers that metastasize (spread) to the lung can also develop cavitations, but this is only seen about 4% of the time on X-ray.
 Metastatic cancers of squamous cell origin are also more likely to cavitate than cancers of other origins.
 Both chemotherapy (drugs to treat cancer) and radiofrequency ablation (destroying cancer with radio waves) can cause lung cancers to develop cavities, which is a sign of a good response to treatment.
 It is possible to have both an infection and lung cancer in the same cavity; the most common combination is primary lung cancer and tuberculosis.